 In the Advanced tab, select Vendor name – Cisco.

+In our case, we will use only the NPS Network policies.
 Expand the Policies > Network Policies branch and select New:

 Specify the Policy name, type of network access server should remain unchanged (Unspecified).